black-studio/black-studio-tinymce-widget/README.md

 ### 1.3.0 (2014-01-29) ###
 * Added support for smilies conversion (based on the general WordPress option)
-* Updated styling to match the new default WordPress editor appearence
+* Updated styling to match the new default WordPress editor appearance
 * Refactoring of PHP and JS code to be compliant to WordPress coding standard
 * Fixed compatibility issue with WordPress 3.9 alpha and TinyMCE 4.0
 * Fixed compatibility issue with Jetpack / After the Deadline plugin